edoardoColi/Shared_Memory_Programming/example4/README.md

-# Releted to Lesson 13-1h and 14-1h.
+# Releted to Lesson 13-1h and 14-1h and 15-1h.
 Slides 'C++ LockFree Basics'
 Shown what are and how can be user the atomic.
 Using active wait grant more precision.
 Example on Sequential Consistency(SC) of atomic valiables with different memory ordering.
 Used Fences to provide sincronization also in fully relaxed memory ordering.